qdrant/landing_page/qdrant-landing/content/articles/new-recommendation-api.md

 ## Food Discovery demo

-Our [Food Discovery demo](https://qdrant.tech/articles/food-discovery-demo/) is an application built mainly on top of the [Recommendation API](https://qdrant.tech/documentation/concepts/search/#recommendation-api).
-It allows you to find the meal based on the liked and disliked photos.
+Our [Food Discovery demo](https://qdrant.tech/articles/food-discovery-demo/) is an application built on top of the new [Recommendation API](https://qdrant.tech/documentation/concepts/search/#recommendation-api).
+It allows you to find a meal based on liked and disliked photos.
 There are some updates, enabled by the new Qdrant release:

-* **Ability to include multiple textual queries in the recommendation request.** Previously we only allowed passing a single query to solve the cold start problem.
+* **Ability to include multiple textual queries in the recommendation request.** Previously, we only allowed passing a single query to solve the cold start problem.
 Right now, you can pass multiple queries and mix them with the liked/disliked photos.
-  This became possible, because we can pass both point ids and embedding vectors in the same request, and user queries are obviously not a part of the collection.
+  This became possible, This is enabled by the new flexibility in parameters.
+We can pass both point IDs and embedding vectors in the same request, and user queries are obviously not a part of the collection.
-* **Switch between the recommendation strategies.** You can now choose between the `average_vector` and the `best_score`.
+* **Switch between the recommendation strategies.** You can now choose between the `average_vector` and the `best_score` scoring algorithm.
-  This clearly shows the difference between the two approaches.

 ### Differences between the strategies

 The UI of the Food Discovery demo allows you to switch between the strategies.
-The `best_vector` is the default one, but with just a single switch you can see how the results differ when using the `average_vector` strategy.
+The `best_vector` is the default one, but with just a single switch, you can see how the results differ when using the previous `average_vector` strategy.

 If you select just a single positive example, both algorithms work identically.